 |2018||New Garfield Ledges trailhead work completed in June and work begins on the trail.

-April landslide 1 mile up the Middle Fork trail closes that section for the summer.
+April landslide 1 mile up the Middle Fork trail closes the trail from the Gateway Bridge to Dingford Creek for the foreseeable future.

 Names of the Middle Fork drainage